-that are not removed by the automatic data editing.
+Every processed w{ocean} profile is contaminated by measurement errors that can include random noise, down-/upcast biases, winch-acceleration anomalies, as well as "glitches" caused by bad measurements that are not removed by the automatic data editing.
 While isolated bad measurements can be removed with the LADCP_w_postproc utility (Section 4.3) other errors, such as down-/upcast biases, are more difficult to deal with.
-As discussed below, the errors of vertical velocity profiles collected with dual-head systems can easily be quantified.
+As discussed below, the errors of vertical velocity profiles collected with dualdifficult to deal with.
+As discussed be head systems can easily be quantified.

-Apart from discrepancies between the two individual 2-beam solutions (which is is equivalent to large error velocities6) the most common indicator for problems with the vertical-velocity data are consistent differences (biases) between downcast and upcast profiles (Figure 9).
-Often, the upcast

-340 velocities are more biased than the downcast velocities.
+Apart from discrepancies between the two individual 2-beam solutions (which is is equivalent to large error velocities8) the most common indicator for problems with the vertical-velocity data are consistent differences (biases) between downcast and upcast profiles (Figure 10).
+Often, the upcast velocities are more biased than the downcast velocities.
 While, sometimes, the biases are approximately uniform throughout the water column (right figure panel), more often the biases are reduced during bottle stops (left panel), i.e. there can be significant vertical structure in the vertical-velocity errors of upcasts in particular.
 Depth-dependent errors are difficult to deal with in general.
-In case of the data set from the East Pacific Rise (example profile in left panel) vertical-wavenumber spectra of w{ocean} indicate that vertical wavelengths shorter than $\approx 150 \text{ m}$ in this data set are significantly degraded by measurement errors and should not be used (Thurnherr et al., 2015).
-In case of the data set from the Gulf of Mexico (example profile in right panel), one might restrict the analysis to downcast profiles only or, alternatively, an empirically determined bias could be subtracted from each upcast profile.
-(Depth-independent biases do not affect calculation of finescale VKE.)
+In case of the data set from the East Pacific Rise (example profile in left panel) verticalwavenumber spectra of w{ocean} indicate that vertical wavelengths shorter than ≈ 150 m in this data set are significantly degraded by measurement errors and should not be used (Thurnherr et al., 2015).
+In

+- case of the data set from the Gulf of Mexico (example profile in right panel), one might restrict the analysis to downcast profiles only or, alternatively, an empirically determined bias could be subtracted from each upcast profile.
+(Depth-independent biases do not affect calculation of finescale VKE.) - 4.2 Combining Data from Dual-Head LADCP Systems (LADCP_w_postproc)